cklynch2/swift-array-readme/README.md

 ```

 The syntax above is called _subscript_.
 The name of the array is `shoppingList` and you want to access the second item in the array by using square brackets and the position of the value, i.e. `[1]`.

+Arrays share similar concepts to other collection types available in Swift and you will cover these later in the course.
+For now it's important to know that an array is an _ordered_ collection of values, i.e. that every value has a particular place (or _index_) in the collection.

 ## Changing Items in an Array